The Story Begins in 1968

 So off I went to find these huge objects.
 Some were difficult to locate, obscured by forest growth, blocked by fencing, or in areas that are now closed to the public.
 At times I felt like Indiana Jones and Benjamin Gates!
 Eventually, I found them all.

 I created a conditions report and a plan for conservation and on-going maintenance.
 The goal, as explained by Vermont's State Curator, is not to bring them back to their original condition but rather to delay the natural deterioration for as long as possible.
 Each sculpture is prioritized according to their need - from most at-risk to least.

-The first priority is to move those that are too close to a roadway, or in a location susceptible to vandalism, or in areas that are now inaccessible to the public.
+The first priority is to move those that are too close to a roadway, or in locations susceptible to vandalism, or in areas that are now inaccessible to the public.
 The second priority is to give them all sturdy foundations.
-Next, fill cracks since the freeze/thaw cycle of Vermont weather will do the most damage - each year those cracks get a bit wider and longer.
+Next, fill cracks since the freeze/thaw cycle of Vermont weather causes the most damage - each year cracks get a bit wider and longer.
 The third priority is to create a foundation for those that don’t have one.
 Other needs can wait if necessary, such as chip repair, coating and covering exposed rebar, removing graffiti, signage, and cleaning off moss, dirt, and mold.